Brilliant Rhodium Plating Solution - Bath

 - A solution electrode or anode made of the proper material, (Platinum Anode Required), to apply the positive electrical charge to the solution.

-- A means to heat and keep the solution at 120° - 150° F. Agitation is also recommended for this solution.
+- Keep solution at room temperature.
+Agitation is also recommended for this solution.

 - A common lead or ground clip that will provide electrical connectivity from the negative, (-) terminal of the power source and the item being plated.